-The Club will hold fundraisers throughout the academic year to help defray costs of attending state and national society meetings, professional meetings, as well as field trips and etc. Any type of fundraising must be cleared with the advisor as well as the Student Government Association.
+The Club will hold fundraisers throughout the academic year to help defray costs of attending the junior/senior class filed trip, state and national society meetings, and/ or professional meetings.
+Any type of fundraising must be cleared with the advisor as well as the Student Government Association.